 The Data without Boundaries – DwB – project came to a formal end on 30 April 2015.
-The project had a mission to support equal and easy access to official microdata for the European Research Area, within a structured framework where responsibilities and liability would be equally shared.
-During its four-year lifespan the DwB worked towards a model of a comprehensive and easy-to-access research data infrastructure for Europe so that the European Union would be able to continuously produce cutting-edge research and reliable policy evaluations.
+The project had a mission to support equal and easy access to the rich resources of official microdata for the European Research Area, within a structured framework where responsibilities and liability would be equally shared.
+During its four-year lifespan the DwB worked towards preparing a comprehensive European service with better and friendly metadata, a more harmonized transnational accreditation and a secure infrastructure that would allow transnational access to the highly detailed and confidential microdata, both national and European, so that the European Union would be able to continuously produce cutting-edge research and reliable policy evaluations.

-The resulting output is presented on this website.
+The resulting output is presented on this website as well as the tools and services that continue to be available and will be developed beyond the project end.
 The main event to display and discuss the project work was the Second European Data Access Forum (EDAF), in March 2015 in Luxembourg.
 Presentation slides and audio files are available from the EDAF event page.
 For further information on DwB results and output please use the navigation on the left.

 Deliverables and Fact Sheets